MLSeward/MLSeward/README.md

 As a result of managing those responsibilities, I have a limited amount of time to commit to practicing, creating projects, and keeping my Git updated.
 I am certain that once I land a full-time role working with data, I will be able to quickly build upon those skills while contributing to a team/department.

-My goal is to join a dynamic organization that can recognize people who are eager to learn, grow, and contribute.
+My goal is to join a dynamic organization that can recognize that I am eager to learn, grow, and contribute.

  📫 How to reach me: MoniseSeward@gmail.com